pyk/pyk.sh/questions/2022-10-01-what-is-chakra-ui.md

 layout: question.njk
 title: What is Chakra UI?
 description:
-    Remix is a full stack web framework that helps you to write complete web application from backend to frontend.
-Backend is a program that run in the server and frontend is a program that runs in the web browser.
+    Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
 date: Last Modified
 publishedAt: 2022-10-01
 tags: